mcagalj/HCI-2021-22/HCI labs/Setting up GitHub repository.md

 # Setting up GitHub repository

 To follow the crash course on Next.js students should create a public GitHub repo.

-1. To simplify interaction with Git repositories suggest the following applications:
+1. To simplify interaction with Git repositories we suggest the following applications:
     - [GitHub Desktop](https://desktop.github.com/)
     - [Sourcetree](https://www.sourcetreeapp.com/)